dedztbh/KuantumCircuitSim/README.md

 There are 2 versions, usage is identical:
 - Normal (EJML) version: No extra dependencies, very lightweight, good for small input
-- JBLAS version: Need BLAS, hardware-accelerated, good for big input (see [jblas_dev](https://github.com/DEDZTBH/KuantumCircuitSim/tree/jblas_dev) branch)
+- JBLAS version: Accelerated with BLAS, good for big input (see [jblas_dev](https://github.com/DEDZTBH/KuantumCircuitSim/tree/jblas_dev) branch)
+    - Might need a BLAS implementation.
+See [JBLAS website](http://jblas.org/) for more details on dependencies

 ### Table of Contents
 - [KuantumCircuitSim](#kuantumcircuitsim)